Should I hire a professional wedding officiant or should I have a friend marry us?

 This is a great question!
 I recently came across this questions on a wedding forum.
 The bride is having a small wedding of about 40 people in a restaurant.
 She has 4 family members or friends who could marry them.
 She is trying to decide if she should choose one of them or hire a professional.
 In my opinion, there is no right or wrong answer, there is only the best answer for each couple.

 As a professional wedding officiant, the most logical answer would be to say anything to produce business.
 But, I perform an enormous number of budget weddings so I understand the needs of couples getting married and have created services with prices to reflect those needs.
 I might do one or two large weddings a weekend during the busier wedding months but I perform budget weddings just about every day of the year.
-I pay for my groceries and other household expenses one $40 Quickie at a time.
 I’ve got perspective on the subject.

 First of all, in order to get married it’s just a legal document that you need to get from the county clerk’s office and then you need to have the legal document - the marriage license - signed.
 You need a person that can legally sign the paper.
 As an ordained minister, I can do that.
 Indiana is now full of ordained ministers for the sake of marrying couples.
 It’s a signature on a piece of paper.
 A wedding is something completely different.